-Nationals falter late to Red Sox in a game with huge AL wild-card ramifications
+Nationals falter late to Red Sox in a game with huge AL wild card ramifications

 “We’ve got to look at the big picture, and it’s everything,” Martinez said of assessing Hickey.
 “For me, when you talk about the pitching, you’ve also got to talk about the defense.
 That’s important, too.”

 That didn’t come into play Saturday.
 Instead, Gray and Houck traded zeros until Devers drove a 2-2 fastball out to right-center.
-Soon, Houck was lifted for Garrett Richards at only 53 pitches.
+Soon, Houck was lifted for Garrett Richards after only 53 pitches.
 After that, once Richards logged a scoreless sixth, Ryan Brasier had to clean up a mess of his creation.
 But he struck out Jordy Mercer looking, using a low fastball, before plate umpire Phil Cuzzi ejected Mercer for arguing the call.

 On top of leaving the bases loaded, Washington didn’t have another second baseman.
-García’s injury had thinned their bench, which is probably why Martinez didn’t pinch-hit for Mercer in the first place.
+García’s injury had thinned its bench, which is probably why Martinez didn’t pinch-hit for Mercer in the first place.
 Scrambling, the Nationals moved Thomas from center field to second, Stevenson from left to center, Josh Bell from first to left, and subbed Ryan Zimmerman in at first.

 The new and shifted defenders saw little action in the field, save a smooth play from Thomas that finished the ninth.
-But in the bottom half, Zimmerman lifted a routine popup that Hunter Renfroe, Boston’s center fielder, lost in the twilight.
-It dropped for a hit and Zimmerman slid into second with a double off Ottavino.
+But in the bottom half, Zimmerman lifted a routine pop-up that Hunter Renfroe, Boston’s center fielder, lost in the twilight.
+It dropped for a hit and Zimmerman slid into second with a double off Adam Ottavino.
 Thomas, the next batter, worked a full-count walk.
 And two batters after that, Soto, the Nationals’ MVP candidate, launched a 393-foot sacrifice fly that knotted the score against Davis.

+“I’m really not thinking anything,” Soto explained of his approach in that spot, adding that once Davis said something to him during the at-bat, he was lucky Soto didn’t crush a grand slam. "[Davis] started talking trash to me, and my mind-set just changed to kick his ass.
+That’s what I’m going for.”

 Yet the game turned, and quickly, when Soto couldn’t make a running grab in the ninth.
 The rest unraveled from there.